 Five ways membership could spark a new family adventure

-On a hot summer’s day there’s nothing quite like a dip in the sea.
-But the coast is a prime spot for adventure at any time of year.
+The coast is a prime spot for adventure at any time of year.
 If you seek out a good rock pool, you might just find a world of underwater creatures.
 At St Helens Duver, on the Isle of Wight, you can explore crevices filled with whelks, barnacles and even the occasional seahorse.
 And of course, no day would be complete without a spectacular sandcastle.